psoloway/puppetlabs-tomcat/README.md

 #####`service_enable`

-*Optional.* Specifies whether to enable the Tomcat service at boot.
+Specifies whether to enable the Tomcat service at boot.
 Only valid if `use_init` is set to 'true'.
 Valid options: 'true' and 'false'.
-Default: 'true', if `use_init` is set ot true and `service_ensure` is set to 'running' or 'true'.
+Default: 'true', if `use_init` is set to 'true' and `service_ensure` is set to 'running' or 'true'.

 #####`use_init`

 Specifies whether to use a package-provided init script for service management.
 Note that the tomcat module does not supply an init script.
 If both `use_jsvc` and `use_init` are set to 'false', tomcat uses the following commands for service management:

- * `$catalina_base/bin/catalina.sh start`
+ * `$CATALINA_BASE/bin/catalina.sh start`
- * `$catalina_base/bin/catalina.sh stop`
+ * `$CATALINA_BASE/bin/catalina.sh stop`

  Valid options: 'true' and 'false'.
 Default: 'false'.

 #####`service_name`

-Specifies the name to use for the service if `use_init` is set to 'true'.
+*Required if use_init is true.* Specifies the name of the Tomcat service.
+Valid options: a string.

 #####`start_command`

-Sets the start command to use for the service.
+Designates a command to start the service.
+Valid options: a string.
+Default: based on other settings.

 #####`stop_command`

-Sets the stop command to use for the service.
+Designates a command to stop the service.
+Valid options: a string.
+Default: based on other settings.

 ####tomcat::setenv::entry

 #####`value`

-Provides the value(s) of the managed parameter.
+*Required.* Provides the value(s) of the managed parameter.
 Valid options: a string or an array.
 If passing an array, separate values with a single space.

 #####`ensure`

 Determines whether the fragment should exist in the configuration file.
+Valid options: 'present', 'absent'.
+Default: 'present'.

 #####`config_file`

-*Optional.* Specifies the configuration file to edit.
+Specifies the configuration file to edit.
 Valid options: a string containing an absolute path.
 Default: $'::tomcat::catalina_home/bin/setenv.sh'.

 #####`base_path`